alanbrookhart/RotavirusVaxSCDM/README.md

 # Rotavirus SCDM Sensitivity Analysis

-An interactive sensitivity analysis accompanying Butler AM, Panozzo CA, Boutzoukas AE, Brookhart MA, *"Rotavirus Vaccination: Impact of New Recommendation"* (research letter, JAMA Pediatrics, under revision).
+An interactive sensitivity analysis accompanying Butler AM, Panozzo CA, Boutzoukas AE, Brookhart MA, *"Rotavirus Vaccination: Impact of New Recommendation"* (research letter, under revision).

 The application lets a reader vary every parameter and assumption underlying the published projection — annual births, the vaccination uptake distribution under both the current and a comparison scenario, the two-year risks of AGE-related hospitalization and emergency department visits, and the per-episode unit costs — and see immediately how the projected excess burden and expenditures respond.